P1Analytics/Thesis/README.md

 # Thesis

-Collected data from various types of sensors installed in school facilities, spread in  three different European countries
+Collect data from various types of sensors installed in school facilities, spread in  three different European countries

-Analysis the data to :
+Analyze the data :
 - find out the thermal patterns based on the orientation of the classroom
 - indicate comfortable environment based on different thermal patterns
 - find similarity in the same building, remove duplicated sensors